pnpm/pnpm.io/docs/installation.md

 `pnpm` might be hard to type, so you may use a shorter alias like `pn` instead.

-#### Adding a permanent alias in Bash (Linux, Mac)
+#### Adding a permanent alias on POSIX systems

 Just put the following line to your `.bashrc`, `.zshrc`, or `config.fish`:

 ```
 alias pn=pnpm
 ```

 #### Adding a permanent alias in Powershell (Windows):

-1. In a Powershell window with admin rights, execute:
+In a Powershell window with admin rights, execute:

 ```
 notepad $profile.AllUsersAllHosts
 ```

-2. In the "profile.ps1" Notepad file that opens, put:
+In the `profile.ps1` file that opens, put:

 ```
 set-alias -name pn -value pnpm
 ```

-3. Save the file and close the window.
+Save the file and close the window.
 You may need to close any open Powershell window in order for the alias to take effect.

 ## Uninstalling pnpm